-You feeling particularly artsy?
-Somebody needs a portrait and sepia tone just isn’t good enough for them?
+Are you feeling particularly artsy?
+Somebody needs a portrait, and sepia tone just isn’t good enough for them?

-It has a soft focus effect on both the camera and the eyes.
-Since the camera can’t resolve the image to any clarity through the bag, it’ll automatically focus on the center.
-Likewise, the eyes will be drawn to whatever the blur doesn’t obscure.
+It has a soft-focus effect on both the camera and the eyes.
+Since the mobile phone camera can’t resolve the image to any clarity through the bag, it’ll automatically focus on the center.
+Likewise, the eyes get drawn to whatever the blur doesn’t obscure.

 It’s a natural vignette that uses the background colors!

 Take it a step further and try out other materials.
 Different kinds of plastic bags have different thicknesses, and so will create different effects.
-Different colors of bag can also create some drastically different effects.
+Different colors of plastic can also create some drastically different results.
 Changing how much of the plastic covers the lens will change the depth of field and the focus on the subject.

 6. Make a DIY Smartphone Macro Lens

-Macro photography produces some of the coolest images.
-It’s rare that people slow down enough to inspect thing that close.
+Macro photography produces some of the coolest phone images.
+Rarely, people slow down enough to inspect things that close.

-And, normally, macro photography with a camera requires a special lens that can do a shallow depth of field with great clarity and high magnification.
+And, typically, macro photography with a smartphone camera requires a unique lens that can do a shallow depth of field with excellent clarity and high magnification.
 Those can be expensive!

 Here’s a fun smartphone hack described by Photoblog.com.
-You can dissemble an old laser pointer and use the focusing lens as a makeshift macro lens for your smartphone!
+You can disassemble an old laser pointer and use the focusing lens as a makeshift macro lens for your smartphone!

 Laser pointers aren’t generally too hard to come by.
 You’ve probably got one in your junk drawer.